-(5) Skills testing before starting the fieldwork
+5-Skills tested before starting the fieldwork

-Interviewers were both personnel of the National Statistical Service and external collaborators, all experienced with other household surveys carried out by our Institute, at a percentage of 80%.
-More specifically 80% of interviewers were external collaborators and the other 20%.personnel.
+Interviewers were both personnel of the Hellenic Statistical Authority and external collaborators, all experienced with other household surveys carried out by our Institute.
+More specifically 80% of interviewers were external collaborators and the other 20% permanent personnel.